Zabrimus/VDRSternELEC/README.md

           -C      : Use with care!
 All configuration entries of vdropt will be copied to vdropt-sample.
 And then all entries of vdropt-sample will be copied to vdropt.
-          -b kodi : Kodi will be started after booting -b vdr  : VDR will be started after booting
+          -b kodi : Kodi will be started after booting -b vdr  : VDR will be started after booting -T      : install all necessary files and samples for triggerhappy (A lightweight hotkey daemon)
 ```

 ## Switch OSD language